Sukhveer97/ML-Projects/Twitter Sentiment Analysis NLP/README.md

 * View the uploaded file graph.py for this code.

 ## Results
+Please know that the execution of thise code will run faster dependent on your GPU power, for me it took from 3-6 minutes to run and will vary for others.

 We can run the twitter.py file in VS Code and the graph.py in our Terminal(cmd) outside of VS Code.
-Please also know that the execution of thise code will run faster dependent on your GPU power, for me it took from 3-6 minutes to run and will vary for others.

 * Below is what will show with from the twitter.py file.
 With each tweet it will show only those with a >=80% confidence for negative and positive (e.g pos 0.9, neg 1).
 1 being 100% confident.
 You can change this threshold in the twitter.py file.